pair_style agni command

 An AGNI force field is fully specified by the filename which contains the parameters of the force field, i.e., the reference training environments used to construct the machine learning force field.
 Example force field and input files are provided in the examples/USER/misc/agni directory.

 Styles with omp suffix is functionally the same as the corresponding style without the suffix.
-They have been optimized to run faster, depending on your available hardware, as discussed in Section 5 of the manual.
+They have been optimized to run faster, depending on your available hardware, as discussed on the Speed packages doc page.
 The accelerated style takes the same arguments and should produce the same results, except for round-off and precision issues.

 The accelerated style is part of the USER-OMP.
 They are only enabled if LAMMPS was built with those packages.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 You can specify the accelerated style explicitly in your input script by including their suffix, or you can use the -suffix command-line switch when you invoke LAMMPS, or you can use the suffix command in your input script.